-The brakes described in these operating instructions are intended to be assembled with machines, in particular electric motors, for use on industrial plant.
+The brakes described in these Operating Instructions are intended for attachment to machines, in particular electric motors, and are provided for use in industrial facilities.
 Operation in potentially explosive or firedamp atmospheres is not allowed.
 The brakes must be used in accordance with the operating requirements detailed in this manual.
 The rated power limits specified herein must not be exceeded.